 So you've decided to try baby led weaning with your little one.
 Great!
 Here's a quick dietitian-approved guide on the tools you need to get started with baby led weaning to make it safe, fun and easy.

-After successfully using the baby led weaning approach to transition my child to solid food, and having started the journey with my second, I've learned a lot about how to make the process a little easier on you (the parent or caregiver), which I think we could all use, right?
+After successfully using the baby led weaning approach to transition my children to solid food, I've learned a lot about how to make the process a little easier on you (the parent or caregiver), which I think we could all use, right?
 The great thing about baby led weaning is it's so simple, so you truly don't need a lot to get started.
 No jars, no special baby food making equipment, and no pouches are necessary!
 You just make meals for your family and let baby join in on the fun!
 That said, there are a few things that will make your life easier when it comes to starting baby led weaning with your little one.
 Here are my picks:

 (For a refresher on what baby led weaning is and how to know if it's right for you, head to this post about Benefits of Baby Led Weaning.)

 Must-Have Tools To Make Baby Led Weaning Easier

 While you won't need all the equipment you would for making pureed baby food (another great thing about BLW!) there are a few tools that will make your baby led weaning journey easier.
 Here are my top recommendations for parents starting baby led weaning:

 I highly recommend this book, written by two dietitians passionate about raising confident, adventurous, body positive eaters.
 It's such a great tool, complete with everything from the basics of baby led weaning, to the nutritional aspects of feeding your baby, to sample meals and snacks for a variety of stages.
 It's a total confidence booster, and a must-have if you're even thinking about going the BLW route.